alza-bitz/snowpark-clj/.github/instructions/problem_statement_and_requirements.instructions.md

 (df :name) or (:name df)
 ```

-## Feature 6 - Convert to tech.ml.dataset or Tablecloth dataset
+## Feature 6 - Convert to a tech.ml.dataset or Tablecloth dataset

 ### Requirements
 - As per feature 2 except at step 4, transform the result from Snowpark rows, including the schema, to a tech.ml.dataset or Tablecloth dataset for further processing with Tableplot or other Scicloj libraries.